MischaU8/yumyum/unsorted/move-rotate-scale-pivot_KZ5ECbPXDa0.md

-yum yum Floyd here with a quick look at the pivot feature for the move rotate and scale tools and plasticity when using any of the transform tools pressing the V key will enable you to reposition the Tool's pivot by clicking
+yum yum Floyd here with a quick look at the pivot feature for the move rotate and scale tools in Plasticity when using any of the transform tools pressing the V key will enable you to reposition the Tool's pivot by clicking